-Oregon’s Center for Health Statistics (CHS) is the government agency for recording, maintaining and issuing birth records for the state.
-Oregon has been keeping birth record since 1903.
+Oregon’s Center for Health Statistics (CHS) is the government agency for recording, maintaining and issuing OR birth records for the state.
+The state has been keeping Oregon Public birth record since 1903.

 Access to Oregon birth records is restricted until they reach the age of 100 years.
 Only the following people can get a copy of your Oregon birth record: you, if you are 15 years or older, your parents, your spouse, children, grandchildren, siblings, your legal guardian, your lawyer or a government agency.

 If you are ordering Oregon birth records search for someone other than yourself, you will need to prove the relationship between yourself and the party listed on the record.

 You will also need to provide proof of ID if you are the subject of the record using one of the following forms of photo ID:

 - Oregon driver’s license.

 - Government-issued ID.

 If you cannot produce one of the above, you can supply two secondary forms of ID like a utility bill, tax return, or other things like auto insurance.

 Types of OR Birth Records

 The state offers a couple of different types of certified birth certificates to purchase.